-- Segmental.
-Loss of skin color occurs on only one side of your body.
-This type tends to occur at a younger age, progress for a year or two, then stop.
+- Only one side or part of your body.
+This type, called segmental vitiligo, tends to occur at a younger age, progress for a year or two, then stop.

-- Focal.
-Depigmentation is limited to one or a few areas of your body.
+- One or only a few areas of your body.
 This type is called localized (focal) vitiligo.

-The natural course of vitiligo is difficult to predict how your disease will progress.
+It's difficult to predict how your disease will progress.
 Sometimes the patches stop forming without treatment.
-In most cases, pigment loss spreads and can eventually involve most of the surface of your skin.
+In most cases, pigment loss spreads and eventually involves most of your skin.
+Rarely, the skin gets its color back.

 When to see a doctor

 See your doctor if areas of your skin, hair or eyes lose coloring.
-Although there's no cure for vitiligo, treatments exist that may help to stop or slow the process of depigmentation and attempt to return some color to your skin.
+Vitiligo has no cure.
+But treatment may help to stop or slow the discoloring process and return some color to your skin.

-You're likely to start by seeing your family doctor or a general practitioner.
-You may then be referred to a doctor who specializes in skin disorders (dermatologist).
+You're likely to start by seeing your primary care doctor.
+You may then be referred to a specialist in skin disorders (dermatologist).

 What you can do

-- Compile your family medical history.
+- Review your family medical history.
 Find out if anyone in your family has vitiligo, a thyroid condition or a disease in which the immune system attacks healthy tissues in the body (autoimmune disease).

 - What's the most likely cause of my symptoms?